tobru/webhookd/README.md

 It can receive a webhook, parse its payload and take action according to the configuration.

-Example: A git push to Gitlab sends a webhook to the webhooker.
-The webhooker then parses the payload which contains the name and the branch of the pushed commit.
+Example: A git push to Gitlab sends a webhook to the webhookd.
+The webhookd then parses the payload which contains the name and the branch of the pushed commit.
 After that it looks up in the configuration what to do: run a different script per repo or even per branch.